 One of the core purposes of an API governance strategy is that it empowers subsidiaries and other teams to adopt best practices and guidelines.
 To accomplish this, a governance strategy should have a central location where all automation tools, frameworks, guidelines and documents live so stakeholders can easily access them.
 Executives should also consider hiring a dedicated team responsible for handling tasks related to this central location.

 Numerous aspects of the API lifecycle management process can be automated, including contracts, documentation and tracking.
-Automating core parts of their API strategy can help enterprises minimize the risk of making costly mistakes, make their management teams more efficient, and ultimately derive greater value from their APIs.
+Automating core parts of their API strategy can help enterprises minimize the risk of making costly mistakes, make their management teams more efficient, and ultimately derive greater value from their existing APIs.

 Having an IT infrastructure consisting of dozens (even hundreds) of different APIs means it’s easy for some components to get lost or misused.
 Creating a system for tracking each API makes it easier to understand where every component is being used and reused, how they’re being used, as well as specific insights about each component.
 This information enables executives to make more informed decisions about the management of their APIs (and their broader strategy).